threadi/downloadlist/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: 3.5.0

+Use a Gutenberg Block to manage a download list with file type specific icons.
+No configuration is necessary.

 == Description ==

 Use a Gutenberg Block to manage a download list with file type specific icons.
 No configuration is necessary.
 The Block can be used immediately after installation.